Gregory Sterling

 Gregory E. Sterling is an American religious scholar, academic and researcher.
 He is the Reverend Henry L. Slack Dean and Lillian Claus Professor of New Testament at Yale Divinity School.
-He is a former dean of the Graduate School of University of Notre Dame where he also served on the faculty for 23 years.
+He is a former dean of the Graduate School of University of Notre Dame, where he also served on the faculty for 23 years.

 Sterling focuses on Hellenistic Judaism and has published over 100 scholarly papers on, among other subjects, the writings of Philo of Alexandria, Josephus, and Luke–Acts.
 He has focused on the ways Second Temple Jews and early Christians interacted with one another and with the Greco-Roman world.
 Sterling is the author of Historiography and Self-Definition: Josephos, Luke-Acts, and Apologetic Historiography, Armenian Paradigms and Coptic Paradigms: A Summary of Sahidic Coptic Morphology and the editor or co-editor of five other books.

 Sterling is the General Editor of Philo of Alexandria Commentary Series by E. J. Brill and Co-Editor of the Studia Philonica Annual.
 He is a minister in the Churches of Christ.

+On June 16, 2026, the Office of the Provost of Yale University announced that Sterling would conclude his term as dean at the end of the 2026-2027 academic year.

 Education

-Sterling received his bachelor's degree in Christianity and History in 1978 and completed post-baccalaureate studies in classics in the following year at Houston Baptist University.
-He then received his master's degree in Religion degree from Pepperdine University in 1980 and his Masters in Classics degree from University of California in 1982.
-In 1990, he completed his Doctoral studies in Biblical Studies with a specialization in the New Testament from the Graduate Theological Union in Berkeley.
+Sterling received his bachelor's degree in Christianity and history in 1978 and completed post-baccalaureate studies in classics in the following year at Houston Baptist University.
+He then received his master's degree in religion from Pepperdine University in 1980 and his master's degree in classics from the University of California in 1982.
+In 1990, he completed his Ph.D. in biblical studies with a specialization in the New Testament from the Graduate Theological Union.